 Misanthrope Supreme: His motivations are a wee bit unclear.
 He did convince The Combine to enslave rather than exterminate humanity (and was afterwards named Administrator of Earth), but whether he did so for personal power, or because he really cared about humanity is left unclear.

-Narcissist: He's got propaganda posters of himself in City 17 and even busts of himself in some locations.
-Then there's the fact he's jumbo screens of him talking plastered all over the place.
+Narcissist: He's got propaganda posters of himself in City 17 and even busts of himself in some locations — including his own office.
+Then there's the fact he's got jumbo screens of himself talking plastered all over the place.

 Never Found the Body: We never really know what happened to him after the end of HL2 when The Citadel is destroyed.